IBM-Bluemix-Docs/mass-data-migration/service-overview.md

 ## Your workflow
 {: #workflow}

 Ready to set up your device?
-Use the following checklist to complete
+Use the following checklist to

 1. [Connect the device](/docs/services/mass-data-migration?topic=mass-data-migration-connect-device)
 2. [Log in to the device user interface](/docs/services/mass-data-migration?topic=mass-data-migration-access-ui)